 (3) The Secretary of State shall select the precincts at random.
 At the general election, no fewer than 150 ballots must have been cast in at least one of the precincts selected.
-The county clerk shall conduct a hand count of ballots cast in the election contest between the two candidates receiving the largest number of votes in the county, an election contest for a state office and, if possible, an election contest for a state measure.
+The county clerk shall conduct a hand count of ballots cast in the election contest between the two candidates receiving the largest number of votes in the county, an election contest for an office to be voted on in the state at large and, if possible, an election contest for a state measure.

-(4) Not later than the day after the date of the general election, the Secretary of State shall advise county clerks in writing of:
+(4) Not later than 5 p.m. of the third business day after the date of the general election, the Secretary of State shall advise county clerks in writing of: